 January 26, 1925 – Travel Air Manufacturing Company established.
 Owners Clyde Cessna, Walter Beech, and Lloyd Stearman created the “air capital of the world” in Wichita.
 The companies they created continue today.

 1927 – The state flag of Kansas was first displayed at Fort Riley by Governor Ben Paulen in the presence of troops from Fort Riley and the Kansas National Guard.
-The official state flag of Kansas was adopted by Legislature in 1927 and revised in 1961 with Great Seal and Crest symbolizing Kansas history.
+The official state flag of Kansas was adopted by the Legislature in 1927 and revised in 1961 with the Great Seal and Crest symbolizing Kansas’s history.

 1928 – One-seventh of the world’s wheat crop, 12,400,000 acres, was grown in Kansas.

 1929 – Mrs. T.T.
 Solander was the first woman to become a Kansas State Senator.

 1930s – The previously uncultivated land (thousands of acres), planted to supply warring nations of Europe during World War I, was allowed to lay fallow during the recession of the 1920s and became part of the “dust bowl” of the 1930s.

 1931 – Record Kansas wheat crop of 240 million bushels.

 1932 – Kathryn O’Laughlin, first congresswoman elected to represent Kansas.

 April 14, 1935 – A massive front darkens the entire Midwest in clouds of dust on Black Sunday.
 The Dust Bowl was devastating to farmers across the plains and they eventually changed their farming practices.

 “The land just blew away; we had to go somewhere.” — Kansas preacher, June 1936